 Paeonia lactiflora “Hermione” was easy to find in early June.
 The pink, fragrant flower is widely available and is an established cultivar of the peony family.
 It was the clear choice because peonies were my mom’s favorite flower.
 These proud, pink, showy blossoms were abundant at her funeral in 2004.
-I didn’t realize how much I would appreciate peonies until a few years later, when I discovered their power to heal.
+I didn’t realize how much I would appreciate peonies until a few years later, when I discovered their power to heal grief.

 Each time I see a peony, I think about my mom, especially in May, when Mothers Day coincides with their early blooming season.
 They don’t grow in the desert where we now live, but my friends all over the country regularly post photos of them when they bloom.
 This year, my dear friend Kay posted her photos (shown here, with her permission) and my mind was again drawn to mom.